awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 + The `aws-auth-cm.yaml` file does not have the correct IAM role ARN for your worker nodes\.
 Ensure that the worker node IAM role ARN \(not the instance profile ARN\) is specified in your `aws-auth-cm.yaml` file\.
 For more information, see [Launching Amazon EKS Worker Nodes](launch-workers.md)\.
 + The **ClusterName** in your worker node AWS CloudFormation template does not exactly match the name of the cluster you want your worker nodes to join\.
 Passing an incorrect value to this field results in an incorrect configuration of the worker node's `/var/lib/kubelet/kubeconfig` file, and the nodes will not join the cluster\.

-## Unauthorized or Access Denied<a name="unauthorized"></a>
+## Unauthorized or Access Denied \(`kubectl`\)<a name="unauthorized"></a>

-If you receive one of the following errors while running kubectl commands, then your kubectl is not configured properly for Amazon EKS\.
+If you receive one of the following errors while running kubectl commands, then your kubectl is not configured properly for Amazon EKS or the IAM user or role credentials that you are using do not map to a Kubernetes RBAC user with sufficient permissions in your Amazon EKS cluster\.
 + `could not get token: AccessDenied: Access denied`
 + `error: You must be logged in to the server (Unauthorized)`
++ `error: the server doesn't have a resource type "svc"`

 This could be because the cluster was created with one set of AWS credentials \(from an IAM user or role\), and kubectl is using a different set of credentials\.